Who this guide is for

 The method you use will depend on the type of information the other person included in their address for service on their own court documents.
 You can only serve a document to an address they've listed.
 Since the other party didn't file a response, you might not have an address for service.
 If you don't, you must mail it to their last known address.

 When is a document considered served by ordinary service?

 A document that's emailed, faxed, or left at a person's address for service is considered served on that day if it's served at or before 4 pm on a business day (Monday to Friday).
 If it's left after 4 pm or on a Saturday, Sunday, or holiday, it's considered served on the next business day.

-A mailed document is considered served one week later on the same day of the week as the day it was sent or, if that day is a Saturday, Sunday, or holiday, the next day that's a business day.
+A mailed document is considered served one week after the day it was sent.
+If that day is a Saturday, Sunday, or holiday, it’s considered served on the next business day.

 You don't need to complete an Affidavit of Ordinary Service.

 You're stronger and more resilient than you think.

 You can order a Certificate of Divorce (Form F56) from the registry any time after the divorce is final.